Ecommerce Fulfilment Guide

 While one-off Ebay, Etsy, and Facebook Marketplace sales still cover this gap, there’s a growing market for new collectibles.

 From NutriBullets and Keurig machines, to Berkey Water Filters and Instant Pots, new kitchen appliances are always popping up — and there is serious demand for them.
 These innovative kitchen products are often purchased online.
-ShipBob can help brands that sell kitchen appliances by taking order fulfillment off your hands.
-We’ll stock your products, help manage your inventory, and fulfill and ship your customer orders so you can focus on growing your business.
+ShipBob can help brands that sell kitchen appliances by taking order fulfilment off your hands.
+We’ll stock your products, help manage your inventory, and fulfil and ship your customer orders so you can focus on growing your business.

 Luxury goods are often fragile, and they also require secure warehousing and storage.
-ShipBob takes great care with handling your luxury products throughout the fulfillment process; we have virtually no cases of broken or damaged goods.
+ShipBob takes great care with handling your luxury products throughout the fulfilment process; we have virtually no cases of broken or damaged goods.
 Thus, luxury brands have been able to grow faster and sustainably with ShipBob.